We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission Here’s our process.

 - Assess the brand: Does it operate with integrity and adhere to industry best practices?

 Some healthcare professionals recommend zinc-based medications as treatment options for acne.

 Acne is a common condition that affects the surface of the skin.
 Acne often occurs during puberty, although people of all ages can develop it.

 Zinc is a common mineral, which the body uses for many important processes.

 In this article, we will look at the role of zinc in treating acne.
 We will also look at the risks and benefits of using zinc for this purpose.

 Zinc is an essential mineral that the body needs to perform some important functions.
-The National Institutes of Health (NIH) note that zinc is essential for the following bodily processes:
+The

 - growth during childhood and adolescence

 - wound healing